 If you’re a new player, core, or ‘Main Scenario’, quests are the way forward: not only are they the best way of introducing you to the narrative that binds the world of Eorzea together, but they also deliver a hefty whack of EXP until they run out at level 30 – until you start expansion content, that is.
-However, if you’re underleveled for the next quest in the Main Scenario, side quests are also efficient for beginners when it comes to EXP per minute spent.
+However, if you’re not a high enough level for the next quest in the Main Scenario, side quests are also efficient for beginners when it comes to EXP per minute spent.

 Make sure you don’t neglect your class and job quests, either.
 You’ll get a new set of class quests every five levels you reach, until you get to level 15.
 From here, make sure you do a bit of FFXIV power leveling once you’ve chosen your Job.
 You can only level one of these at a time, but each rewards you with lots of EXP.

 Stay fed and rested

 Just like in real life, you have the best chance of success when you look after yourself.
-That means getting your eight hours and three square meals a day full of fruit and veg, so to speak.
+That means getting your eight hours plus three square meals a day full of fruit and veg.
 This is the case when it comes to FFXIV fast leveling, too.
 Food is easy to get hold of, whether it’s been gathered or purchased in shops, and bestows a 3% EXP boost for 30 minutes each time.
 But, if you’re short on cash, you can buy food in early cities and inns for as little as 7 Gil.

 After a day of adventure and a hearty meal, chances are you’re going to need your 40 winks.
 Everybody needs a break now and then, there’s no shame in it – even when you’re doing some FFXIV power leveling.
-When you log off in a Sanctuary – that’s anywhere in a city such as Gridania or Limsa Lominsa, or near a big blue teleportation crystal – you get rested EXP.
+When you log off in a Sanctuary – that’s anywhere in a city such as Gridania or Limsa Lominsa, or near a big blue teleportation crystal, known as an Aetheryte – you get rested EXP.